-Students in the Residential College get academic credit for their active and successful participation in the life of the community.
-The Residential College experience will be reflected on the student’s official academic transcript as a zero or one credit, pass/fail “Leadership Course” each semester they live in the College.
+Students in the Residential College get credit for their active and successful participation in the life of the community.
+The Residential College experience will be reflected on the student’s transcript as a zero credit, pass/fail “Leadership Course” each semester that they live in the College.
 This gives each participant tangible, recorded proof of their engagement in the community and of their personal development as a leader/scholar through the program (all highly preferred accomplishments of future applicants for graduate schools and prestigious awards and scholarships).
-While there are many perks to being in the Residential College, receiving academic credit for successfully committing to this experience is one of the most important rewards for this unique type of commitment.
+While there are many perks to being in the Residential College, receiving credit for successfully committing to this experience is one of the most important rewards for this unique type of commitment.

 In general for either Goddard or Broome, being in “Good Standing” means that a student is an active member of the Residential College community and regularly attends and participates in Stream programs and Faculty-Fellow events, in addition to general, more “social” (non-Stream) activities in the College.
 Because the Residential College community places high value on giving back to the community, being in Good Standing also involves completing community service requirements.
 To learn what the specific requirements are for Goddard and Broome, refer to your building's syllabus that was given to you by your RA at your first floor meeting (and emailed to you by the RHD at the beginning of the semester).
 If you need another copy of the syllabus, email the RHD: firstname.lastname@example.org.

 Being in Good Standing at the end of each semester will result in a grade of “P” for Pass; not being in Good Standing will result in a grade of “F” for Fail.